 Smart instead of status: the change to a mobility of the future

-According to the ADAC study "The Evolution of Mobility" Every year, Germans spend a total of approx. 1,2 trillion passenger kilometers.
-Increasing globalization and the trend towards a flexible way of life will increase this number even further.
-But the way we move will change a lot.
-The mobility of the future needs manifold possibilities and smart concepts.
+According to the ADAC study "The Evolution of Mobility" the Germans cover a total of around 1,2 trillion passenger kilometers every year.
+Due to increasing globalization and the trend towards a flexible way of life, this number will continue to rise.
+But the way we get around will change dramatically.
+The mobility of the future needs a wide range of options and smart concepts.

 Even today there are many people who correspond to the mobility type of the so-called "mobile innovator".
 Their lifestyle is characterized by an "as well as" attitude: they want to be modern and flexible.
 But they also want to live up to environmental and resource conservation.
 Already today they use alternatives to the car, eg bicycles, public transport and sharing offers.

 Mobile Innovators want to live environmentally friendly and yet do without anything.
 Thus, they are pioneers and show what future-proof mobility can look like today.

 The mobility of the future will not make the car redundant.
 Rather, there will be a change here.
 The car will no longer be a status symbol, but a means to an end.
 It will be an important part of new concepts.
 These will be according to the McKinsey Center for Future Mobility characterized above all by four mobility trends: